macthecadillac/lightline-gitdiff/README.md

 not guaranteed.

 This plugin uses Neovim's job-control API if neovim is detected.
 Calls to `git` are otherwise synchronous.
-Note that the plugin lags on write/load if your shell is set to `fish` and that `has('nvim')` is `0`.
+Note that the plugin might lag on write/load if your shell is set to `fish` and that `has('nvim')` is `0`.
 Work with vim8's async features is planned.

 #### [Lightline](https://github.com/itchyny/lightline.vim)